aws-samples/aws-service-catalog-reference-architectures/labs/end-to-end-it-lifecycle-management/resources/README-SNOW-ACCOUNT-CONFIG.md

 ![snow-acc-config-7](/labs/end-to-end-it-lifecycle-management/resources/snow-acc-config-7.png)
 4. Next, in ServiceNow, In the navigation panel on the left, search for `AWS`, choose `Role Grants` under AWS Service Catalog.
 5. Choose `New `to create a new Role Grant.
 Under role, specify `order_aws_sc_products`.
-6. Under `Identity`, specify SnowEndUser's ARN(you can also find this by clicking on search button) specified in the outputs section of Cloudformation, choose Submit.
+6. Under `Identity`, specify SnowEndUser's ARN(you can also find this by clicking on search button) specified in the outputs section of Cloudformation, choose `Submit`.

-### To test access to portfolios
-1. Choose the `Test Authorization` button shown in the AWS identity module.
+7. In the navigation panel on the left, search for `AWS`, choose `Identities` under AWS Service Catalog.
+Choose the ARN listed for `SnowEndUser`, and click on the `Test Authorization` button shown on this screen.
-2. If the test is successful, the message `Successfully performed SearchProducts action as arn:aws:iam::AWS Account:role/SnowEndUser` is returned.
+8. If the test is successful, the message `Successfully performed SearchProducts action as arn:aws:iam::AWS Account:role/SnowEndUser` is returned.
 ![snow-acc-config-8](/labs/end-to-end-it-lifecycle-management/resources/snow-acc-config-8.png)
-3. An unsuccessful test returns the message `Error using account…`
+9. An unsuccessful test returns the message `Error using account…`
-4. Given the preceding setup, `SCEndUser01` can now order products from AWS Service Catalog in ServiceNow.
+10. Given the preceding setup, `SCEndUser01` can now order products from AWS Service Catalog in ServiceNow.

 [Next: Provisioning AWS Services using ServiceNow >>](/labs/end-to-end-it-lifecycle-management/resources/README-SNOW-PROVISIONING.md)